chasmack/hummaps/README.md

 Key name search terms (except dates) are processed using regular expressions.
 A little knowledge of regular expressions can be very handy.
-A not-to-gentle explanation can be found at [postgresql.org](https://www.postgresql.org/docs/9.4/static/functions-matching.html#FUNCTIONS-POSIX-REGEXP).
+A not-very-gentle explanation can be found at [postgresql.org](https://www.postgresql.org/docs/9.4/static/functions-matching.html#FUNCTIONS-POSIX-REGEXP).

 Using regular expressions: `by:crivelli|pulley type:pm|rm`

-An important use of regular expressions is searching for descriptions.
+An important use of regular expressions is in searching for descriptions.
 Variations in spelling can often be smoothed over.

 Using two search terms: `desc:patrick desc:point`